Stags Leap District AVA

 Stags Leap District is an American Viticultural Area (AVA) located in Napa County, California, directly east of the town of Yountville and approximately 7 mi north of the county seat of Napa.
-It was established by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury on January 26, 1989 after reviewing the petition received in 1985 from the Stags Leap Appellation Committee for establishment of a viticultural area in Napa Valley, California, to be known as "Stags Leap."
+It was established as the nation's 104^{th}, the state's 59^{th} and the county’s sixth appellation on January 26, 1989 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing two petitions received since 1985 from the Stags Leap Appellation Committee, hereinafter referred to as Group A, proposing a viticultural area in Napa Valley, California, to be known as "Stags Leap District."

+In the 1976 Judgment of Paris wine tasting, Stag's Leap Wine Cellars' 1973 Cabernet vintage, grown and processed in the locale later designated as an AVA, ranked first in the red wine category besting wines from top-rated Bordeaux estates, immediately recognizing California, specially Napa Valley, as a primer international viticulture region.